phibal12/QFLCS/README.md

 * The User and Developer's documentation/manual/demo is found under the <code></code/root/lab/sim/QFLCC classifiers></code> directory, as <code> site-prints </code> and <code> site </code> contents.

 * In each folder <code><QFLCC classifiers/IBMQ>, <.../sim/QAI>, </QFLCC classifiers></code> and <code> QI </code> under <code></code/root/lab/sim></code>, <code>Tips.txt</code> and/or <code>ReadMe.txt</code> files exist to explain the contents of that directory.
 Also, under <code></code/root/lab></code> directory, a ReadMe file exists explaining the manual computation and presentation parts of the project.
-* Graphical Abstract files can be accessed from <code></code/root/lab></code>.
-The following figure is a downloadable High-Res Graphical Abstract of the published article in Software Impacts journal, Elsevier BV, at: https://www.sciencedirect.com/science/article/pii/S2665963824000915
+* Graphical Abstract files can be accessed from <code></code/root></code>.
+The following figure is a downloadable High-Res Graphical Abstract of the published article in Software Impacts, Elsevier J, at: https://www.sciencedirect.com/science/article/pii/S2665963824000915

 <kbd> ![QDF_Circuit_and Dataset Analysis](./root/SIMPAC_GAbstract.jpg) </kbd>